zacharybk/zacharybk.com/content/about/index.md

 ## Bio
 Zach is an Operations and Customer Experience leader with twelve years of experience building international, customer-centric service organizations.
-He's based in NYC where he lives with his fabulous wife.
+He's based in Portland, Maine where he lives with his fabulous wife (Samantha) and dog ([Frankie](https://www.instagram.com/sit.frankie.sit/)) in their recently renovated [1840s townhouse](https://instagram.com/ourmainetownhouse).
 You can find him around town eating well, working out, taking photos, or on a travel adventure.

 ## Zach's superpowers